drewdeponte/git-ps-book/src/guides/add-patch-in-the-middle.md

   you want to add a new patch after with `edit`, it will drop you out into the shell at that patch
 - make your changes to the code
-- `gps add` - stage changes you want in the patch
+- `git add` - stage changes you want in the patch
-- `gps c` - create the patch
+- `git commit` - create the patch
-- `gps rebase --continue` - continue the rebase to play the other commits on top of the new commits you created
+- `git rebase --continue` - continue the rebase to play the other commits on top of the new commits you created

 ## Initial State